How To Visit The Hospital De La Santa Creu I Sant Pau This Year

 Façana Posterior (or Façana Nord)

-To materialize all this majestic ornamentation, Lluís Domènech i Montaner had the collaboration of two great Spanish sculptors: Eusebi Arnau and Pau Gargallo.
-And inside the Administration Building, the architectural wealth continues in the Vestibule, the Staircase of Honor, and the Domènech i Montaner Hall!
+To create the rich decoration, Lluís Domènech i Montaner collaborated with two renowned Spanish sculptors: Eusebi Arnau and Pau Gargallo.
+Inside the Administration Building, the architectural detail continues in the Vestibule, Staircase of Honor, and Domènech i Montaner Hall.

 Vestíbul